insect-biome-atlas/coidb/README.md

 # COI DB

+## Retrieve data

+1. Go to the BOLD systems [data package page](https://bench.boldsystems.org/index.php/datapackages/Latest).

+Login is required to access files on this page, so either login or sign up.
+Click the **Data package (tar.gz compressed)** download button, wait for the download to finish, then

+BOLD citation:

+Ratnasingham, Sujeevan, and Paul D N Hebert. “bold: The Barcode of Life Data System (http://www.barcodinglife.org).”
+Molecular ecology notes vol. 7,3 (2007): 355-364. doi:10.1111/j.1471-8286.2007.01678.x

 ## Overview
 This tool downloads sequences + metadata from [GBIF](https://hosted-datasets.gbif.org/) and formats sequences of interest for use with downstream metabarcoding analyses.